chrisjbillington/DElauncher4Kodi/README.md

   computers are often slow for things that are not GPU accelerated, so logging out and in again can be pretty slow.

-`kodi_de_diplomat` solves both problems by setting the system volume to 100% before launching `kodi`, and grabbing all keyboard input and forwarding media keys as commands to `kodi` directly.
+`DElauncher4Kodi` solves both problems by setting the system volume to 100% before launching `kodi`, and grabbing all keyboard input and forwarding media keys as commands to `kodi` directly.